Boise State Broncos football: Division I-A/FBS bowl game appearances

-The Broncos have appeared in 23 official D-I-A bowl games with a record of 13–9, including two wins in BCS bowl games and one win in a New Year's Six bowl.
+The Broncos have appeared in 23 official Division I-A bowl games with a record of 13–10, including two wins in BCS bowl games and one win in a New Year's Six bowl.
 They also appeared in the Division II 1973 Pioneer Bowl, 1971 Camellia Bowl and 1980 Camellia Bowl.
 Their appearance in the 2018 First Responder Bowl was ruled a no contest after being canceled due to inclement weather.
 On December 5, 2021, Boise State received a bid to play Central Michigan in the Arizona Bowl.
-However, On December 27, 2021, Barstool Sports (the title sponsor of the bowl) founder David Portnoy announced the withdrawal of the Broncos from the bowl due to COVID-19 issues within the program.
-Through the 2024 season, Boise State has a streak of 27 straight seasons of bowl eligibility, which is the longest active streak in the country.
+However, On December 27, 2021, Barstool Sports (the title sponsor of the bowl) founder Dave Portnoy announced the withdrawal of the Broncos from the bowl due to COVID-19 issues within the program.
+Through the 2025 season, Boise State has a streak of 28 straight seasons of bowl eligibility, which is the longest active streak in the country.